flutter-it/docs/docs/documentation/command_it/without_watch_it.md

 ### flutter_hooks Integration

-flutter_hooks provides a direct watch-style pattern very similar to watch_it!
+flutter_hooks provides a direct watch-style pattern very similar to `watch_it`!
 Use `useValueListenable` for clean, declarative observation:

 **Manager setup:**